cresset-template/cresset/README.md

 Docker containers are designed to be transient and best practice dictates that developers should create a new container for each run or command.

-In practice, this is very inconvenient for development, especially for deep learning applications.
+In practice, this is very inconvenient for development, especially for deep learning applications, where libraries must be constantly installed and code must be debugged.
 However, developing on local environments with `conda` or developing in individual containers risks making the development environment unreproducible.